AdobeWallHacks/AWH.InputDisplay/README.md

 The script will automatically resize everything based on the text length.

+### array<vector> keyPositions
+These are the positions that each key will reside at, given that autoPosition is disabled.

 ## Adding more keys
 To add more keys, add one of the following commands to keyListeners, and the UI string to keyDisplays